JHU-PL-Lab/www-pl/ocaml/lecture.md

 ### End of OCaml!

 * If you want to learn more about software engineering in OCaml, consider taking [Functional Progamming in Software Engineering](https://pl.cs.jhu.edu/fpse) in the fall
-* Or, just click on the above course link for good resources to teach it to yourself.
+* Or, just click on the above course link for resources to teach it to yourself.